AbsorbingChaos/stacks101-com/content/stx-mining-stacksdump/_index.md

 ### Finding the stacks-node Directory

-By default, every time `stacks-node` is restarted it creates a new directory in the `/tmp` folder to save data.
+By default, every time `stacks-node` is restarted it creates a new directory in the `/tmp` (`C:\tmp` on Windows / `/mnt/c/tmp` on WSL) folder to save data.
 This can lead to several versions of the `stacks-testnet-randomstring` folder, and there are two methods to find the correct one to use.

 #### Miner Still Running